top of page

 Tourism

-Kelsey is interested in supervising students in the areas of tourism mobilities, sustainable tourism experiences, and the meaning, impact and experience of tourism activities, commercial and rural tourism development, and culinary and agricultural tourism.
+Kelsey is interested in supervising students in the areas of nature-based and adventure tourism, trail tourism, hiking tourism, tourism mobilities, sustainable tourism experiences, and the meaning, impact and experience of tourism activities, commercial and rural tourism development, and culinary and agricultural tourism.

 She is interested in supervising students whose work explores the interplay of material culture, commodification of culture, and the reproduction and performance of (traditional) cultural practices for tourist consumption, within tourism and tourist cultures.